 We also invite Yr.
-13 students to apply for the post of Chairman.
-Treasurer and Secretary of the Student Council.
-These posts encourage entrepreneurship, leadership and require excellent communication skills to champion all of our community and charity events throughout the year.
+13 students to apply for the post of Chairman, Treasurer, Secretary and Business Manager of the Student Council.
+These posts encourage entrepreneurship and leadership, requiring excellent communication skills to champion all of our community and charity events throughout the year.

 The School Council consists of two representatives from each year group.
 The purpose of the council is to provide a forum in which ideas can be shared, issues discussed and perspectives heard from across the age groups.
 A key role of the council is to co-ordinate charity fundraising events and community projects.

 In order to encourage our students to take pride in their achievements and develop team skills, a House System exists in the Primary School with students belonging to one of three houses:

-This event is held at the athletics stadium in Magaluf in May with track and field events for all students from Year 1 to Year 10, teachers, and parents who turn out to compete and support their houses in a variety of athletic disciplines.
+This event is held at the athletics stadium in Magaluf in May with track and field events for all students from Y1 to Y10, teachers, and parents who turn out to compete and support their houses in a variety of athletic disciplines.